getodk/docs/odkx-src/app-designer-overview.rst

   - :guilabel:`Purge Database` -- during development, if you are adding new fields or changing their data types, you will need to purge the database so that the database structure can be re-generated with the proper fields and data types.
   - :guilabel:`Device Dimensions` -- what dimensions to make the window below.

-The Launch Page opens the ODK Survey Framework Page.
+The Launch Page opens the ODK-X Survey Framework Page.
 This is the :file:`formDef.json` in the Android device's application frameworks folder (:file:`/sdcard/opendatakit/default/config/assets/framework/forms/framework`).
 The contents of this form are defined by the :file:`framework.xlsx` file in that same directory.

 For example, if you click on the household test form, and click the :guilabel:`Follow Link` button on the next screen, the *Household Survey* form is launched, yielding this screen: